 Domestic Violence Solicitors Leeds

-At Consilia Legal, we have a wealth of experience dealing with domestic violence/domestic abuse matters, and we are mindful of the sensitive nature and position our clients are in if subjected to domestic violence.
+Need legal advice relating to a domestic violence/domestic abuse matter?
+At Consilia Legal, we have a wealth of experience dealing with domestic violence/domestic abuse, and we are mindful of the sensitive nature and position our clients are in if subjected to domestic violence and we consequently approach with a sensitive and considerate manner.

 Domestic violence covers more than just physical violence and threats.
 It extends to sexual violence, emotional or psychological abuse, harassment or controlling behaviour.